FridayCandour/FridayCandour/README.md

 My toolkit and my expertise are my superpower:

+- **🐧 Linux**: I'm a Linux user, used bunch of linux distros, I used arch btw :)
-- **🐧 Linux**: I'm a Linux enthusiast with experience across some languages but most especially.
+- With experience across some languages but most especially.
-  - **JavaScript/TypeScript**: My go-to for crafting dynamic, user-focused web experiences in less time.
+  - **TypeScript**: My go-to for crafting dynamic, user-focused web experiences fast.
-  - **Frameworks & Libraries**: React, Nextjs, Vue and Angular for Frontend, Express, Jetpath and Bunjs for robust back-ends, I build seamless applications with tools like these.
+  - **Frameworks & Libraries**: React, Nextjs for Frontend, Express, Jetpath and Bunjs for robust back-ends, I build seamless applications with tools like these.
-  - **React Native & Flutter**: For building cross-platform mobile apps that feel native and perform flawlessly.
+  - **React Native**: For building cross-platform mobile apps that feel native and perform flawlessly.
   - **Golang & Zig**: My choice for high-performance applications.

 <br>